digitallabor-berlin/eudiw-sca/openid4vp-r2s.md

 The `presentation_definition` used in the authorization request is a critical component within this flow and must adhere to the folllowing rules.

-1. It MUST include an `input_descriptor` by the id of `request2sign_input`.
-This keyword indicates to the wallet that a self-attested credential is requested which must include the signing input data submitted by the verifier within the authorization request.
+1. It MUST include an `input_descriptor` by the `id` of `request2sign_input`.
+This keyword indicates to the wallet that a self-attested credential is requested which must include the signing input data send along by the verifier within the authorization request.
 2. The `request2sign_input` input descriptor MUST request a self-attested credential using the `subject_is_issuer` property of the relational constraint feature described in Presentation Exchange 2.0, section 7.3[^dif_pe].
 3. The `request2sign_input` input descriptor MUST request a `field` with the id `request2sign_payload`.
-This field SHALL contain the signing input.
+This field will hold the signing input data.
-4. The `filter` property of the `request2sign_payload` MUST include a JSON schema of the siging inputs data structure.
-The wallet MUST use this schema to dynamically render a UI Form to present the data to the holder while asking for consent.
+4. The `filter` property of the `request2sign_payload` MUST include a JSON schema of the singing input data structure.
+The wallet MUST use this schema to dynamically render a UI form to present the data to the holder while asking for consent.
 For an improved user experience, it is RECOMMENDED to make use of JSON schema annotations[^js_an] like `title`, `description` and `example`.

 Example of a presentation definition requesting a self-attested credential issued by `did:example:sd5sde`: